Jonathan Wallace (Georgia politician)

 Jonathan Wallace is an American politician from Georgia.
+Wallace is a Software Developer and Entrepreneur who graduated from University of Georgia with a Computer Technology degree.
 Wallace is a former Democratic Party member of Georgia House of Representatives from District 119 from Nov.
 27, 2017, until Jan.
 14, 2019.
 He won a November 2017 Special Election to win the seat vacated by Republican Chuck Williams, who was appointed by Governor Nathan Deal to serve as Director of the Georgia Forestry Commission.

 On Nov.
 6, 2018, Wallace was defeated for re-election by Republican Marcus Wiedower.

 On January 13, 2020, Wallace announced he would be challenging Wiedower in the 2020 election to return to the State House.